 If you are a current PSU student, I have some blocks of time on my calendar set aside for office hours.
 Click here to find them.
 If they work for you, grab one.
 It’s yours.

 If you are a student or employee at PSU (i.e. you have a pdx.edu email address), go your your pdx.edu google calendar (cal.pdx.edu).
 Make sure you’re logged on with your pdx.edu address and not a gmail address.
 The systems are separate.
 Go to the bottom left area where it says “Other Calendars.”
 There is a box below to “Add a coworker’s calendar.”
 If you don’t see it, click the arrow to make it show up.
 Type in email@example.com.
 You’ll see my calendar and all the times I already have meetings (labeled as “busy”).
+If I’m gone all day on travel, that will usually be blocked off.
 Find a time that works for you and that I am not busy.
 Add a calendar item to your calendar and invite me as a guest.
 You could explain the meeting in the description box or in an invitation email.
 Make the appointment title descriptive, e.g. “Jane Smith and J. Dill meet about draft dissertation.”
 If the day and time doesn’t work for me, even though my calendar indicates it might, I’ll decline and send a message with other options.
 Otherwise, I’ll accept and we’re all set.

 3. Send an email, but with some suggested days and times.